 LISZT INSTITUTE - HUNGARIAN CULTURAL CENTRE

 The Liszt Institute - Hungarian Cultural Centre London organises and supports innovative programmes to promote Hungarian art and artists in the UK.
 In 2019, the Liszt Institute supported STEREO AKT to present their show European Freaks at Rich Mix as part of the Voila! festival.
 In 2020, they helped K2 Theater to adapt their show FAREWELL CONCERT to video in order to be part of our digital programme.
-2021 marks our third collaboration, with Ladder Art Company bringing AWAKENING to The Cockpit as part of Voila this year.
+In 2021, they brought Ladder Art Company from Budapest to present AWAKENING.
+Our fourth collaboration in 2022 allows Chance of the Hunter Theatre to present 999, an apocalyptic dark comedy at The Cockpit.

 OFF WEST END